Scott Marlowe | Zarg

 Music became his passion during long nights around campfires.
 The lute, initially just a curiosity, grew into an obsession.
 Zarg practiced relentlessly, eventually mastering the instrument with the same patience he applied to archery.
 His singing, however, remained true to his goblin nature—rough, grating, and at odds with his skillful lute playing.
 Yet Zarg remains blissfully unaware of his vocal shortcomings, convinced that his voice enchants all who hear it.

-Through the years, Zarg has built a reputation transcending his goblin heritage.
+Over the years, Zarg has built a reputation that transcends his goblin heritage.
 His arrows fly true, his tracking never fails, and his composure never wavers.
 Even those who initially dismiss him for his race soon learn to respect his abilities and appreciate his steady nature.
 Though they might duck into the nearest tent when he clears his throat for a song, none can deny that Zarg the Steady has earned his place among the Mavens through skill, dedication, and an unwavering belief in his questionable musical talents.

 Where to Buy